lsbardel/python-stdnet/docs/source/examples/tutorial.rst

 An application
 ======================

-Let's start with tutorial application: a small hedge fund.
+Let's start with the tutorial application: a small hedge fund.
 You never know it may become useful in the future!
 The application uses the following three models,